Chasbob/personal-site/README.md

 This project comes with a Contentful setup command `yarn run setup`.

-This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API and then import the needed content model into the space you define and write a config file (`./contentful.json`).
+This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API and then import the needed content model into the space you define and write a configuration file (`./contentful.json`).

 `yarn run setup` automates that for you but if you want to do it yourself rename `.contentful.json.sample` to `.contentful.json` and add your configuration in this file.